-The couple went to Bourn Hall Clinic in Cambridgeshire and their second cycle of treatment was successful.
+The couple went to Bourn Hall’s Cambridge IVF clinic and their second cycle of treatment was successful.

 “I couldn’t believe it when I finally got pregnant,” beams Krishani.
 “We had been married for 14 years and I kept saying to my husband ‘am I dreaming?’
 I had a drawer full of pregnancy sticks and kept doing the test again to make sure!”

 On 21 October 2017, Thimath was born.
 “He was a little bundle of joy,” smiles Krishani.